About

 Heather Knight

 My latest column: San Francisco’s safe street advocates have long suspected the SFMTA prioritizes revenue over safety in ticketing parked cars.
 Now there’s data to back it up.
-Just 5% of citations go to cars blocking bike lanes, sidewalks and crosswalks.

 The real problem with S.F. parking tickets: Most don’t go to dangerous drivers